DavidCramer/uix/README.md

 ## Documentation

 Important note is that UIX used namespacing so it is PHP 5.3+.
-It's also heavy in development, so treat this as an `ALPHA`.
+It's also heavy in development, so treat this as a `BETA`.

 ### Installation